scottfones/QBioPlots/README.md

 ## PlotSystemWRTTime - Plot ODE System WRT Time

 ### Overview ###
-This class can be used to solve and plot a NxN system of IVP ODEs, with N <= 10.
+This class can be used to solve and plot a NxN system of IVP ODEs

 ### Demo ###
 An example can be viewed with: